Pauline's funeral was held in Chelsea Heights followed by afternoon tea at the Chapel and the Wake at Gayle's house.

 As I mentioned above the Wake was at Gayle's.
 It was also the last day of the 3rd Cricket test against South Africa.
 In our very Aussie way, we ate sausage rolls and mini quiches (and other food), drank beer and wine and watched the exciting end to the cricket.
 By the way, Australia won the game but lost the series 2-1.

 Good morning all...
-Welcome to another challenge at Sketch Saturday. *Crafty Sentiments Designs *joins us as our sponsor this week!
-The prize this week is...
+Welcome to another challenge at Sketch Saturday. *Digi Stamp Boutique* is sponsoring us again this week!
+These super cute designs are ...